JacobLezberg/adventure-log/docs/items/cabin-journal.md

 aliases: [cabin journal]
 tags: [item]
 ---
-This tattered leather journal was found by the party, hidden under a floorboard in the cabin in the Mirror Dimension of the Hall of Mirrors.
+This tattered leather journal was found by [[the-party|the party]], hidden under a floorboard in the cabin in the Mirror Dimension of the [[hall-of-mirrors|Hall of Mirrors]].
 It contained entries from seven separate writers, which are reproduced below.

 > **I think I’m going to die here.
 I know I’m going to die in this maze but I think I’m going to die here in particular.
 In this shack.
 I don’t know if they know I’m here but they’ll probably find me soon.
 It doesn’t matter.
 At least it’ll be over.
 At least it’ll be over.**
 >